sit amet. Aut praesentium molestiae sit amet consectetur id consequuntur velit ×

 Choosing the Right Option

-choice between exporting without payment of gst and exporting with payment of gst
+choice between exporting without payment of GST and exporting with payment of GST

 The choice between exporting without payment of GST and exporting with payment of GST and claiming a refund depends on various factors & products, including the exporter’s cash flow situation, administrative capabilities, and preference for simplicity versus cash liquidity.